Alex Peck Antique Scientifica

 1. 2.
 3. 4.
 5. 6.
 7. 8.
 9. 10.
 11. 12.
 13. 14.
 15. 16.
 17. 18.
 19. 20.
 21. 22.
 23. 24.
 25. 26.
 27. 28.
 29. 30.

 90. A high grade Civil War date Model 1850 staff and field officer's sword retailed by Tiffany & Co., New York.
 Collins & Co., of Hartford, made the blade, in 1861, and supplied it to Tiffany.
 The brass furniture was finished to Tiffany's high standards and displays a skilled engraver's hand.
 Give special notice to the finely engraved eagle on the face of the scabbard tip.
 The back of the upper brass ring mount of the scabbard is engraved: Presented to / Major A.B.
 Mott / US.
 Vol. / New York 1862.
 Alexander Brown Mott, M.D.
-(1826-1889), was the son of Dr. Valentine Mott (shown in the bottom photograph), of New York City, one of the foremost surgeons in America from the 1830s - 1850s.
+(1826-1889), was the son of Dr. Valentine Mott (shown in the bottom photograph), the panjandrum of New York surgeons in the 1830s - 1860s.
 Dr. Alex Mott, himself, was a well-known surgeon in New York City prior to the Civil War and was a co-founder of Bellevue Hospital.
 In November of 1862, Mott was commissioned a major in the U.S. Volunteers.
 It was on this occasion that the sword was presented to Mott, and, by the way the inscription reads, the presenter was probably his family.
 Mott had a remarkable military career, including service at the Battle of Gettysburg as a surgeon in Yates' Brigade, the New York Draft Riots, and the Capture of Richmond.
 As the Medical Inspector of the Department of Virginia on General Ord's staff, late in the Civil War, Mott witnessed Generals Grant and Lee at Appomattox.
 For a synopsis of Mott's life, please click here.
 SOLD

 cdv, Alexander Brown Mott, c.
 1865.jpg (87082 bytes)